ansys/pymapdl/doc/source/user_guide/index.rst

     path = os.getcwd()
     mapdl = launch_mapdl(run_location=path)

-MAPDL is now active, and you can send commands to it as a genuine a Python class.
+MAPDL is now active, and you can send commands to it as a genuine Python class.
 For example, if you wanted to create a surface using key points, you could run: